 Pass the contents through a sieve (you do not really need a fine mesh) and reserve the chutney in a bowl.

 Taste the chutney at this point to check if the sweetness or sourness suits your palate.
-If it is sweet, you can add some tamarind pulp and if it is sour, add some more palm sugar or plain white sugar.
+If it is sweet, you can add some tamarind puree and if it is sour, add some more palm sugar or plain white sugar.

 Now, add the rest of the ingredients except the pomegranate seeds.
 Add fennel powder, cumin powder and dry ginger powder and stir well to incorporate.